-- Your kidneys are becoming more effective of ridding your body of waste: Although you probably won’t look any different from the outside, you might be feeling queezy, bloated or craving foods you’ve never even wanted before.
+- Your kidneys are becoming more effective at ridding your body of waste: Although you probably won’t look any different on the outside, you might be feeling queezy, bloated or craving foods you’ve never even wanted before.
 Other early signs?
 You’ll probably need to pee every five minutes, especially when you’re trying to sleep.
 Luckily, this pressure will be relieved once your uterus rises at the beginning of trimester two.
 Although your constant need to wee might be annoying, do not stop drinking – your body needs it.
 Instead, make sure you lean forward on the toilet to ensure you’ve emptied your bladder each time.

 - Your stomach muscles relax: During week six, the muscle at the top of your stomach relaxes to make room for your growing bump.
-Before your new arrival, this would prevent digestive juices from backing up, so the bad news is, the chances of getting through the next eight months’ heartburn free are nearly zero.
+Before your new arrival, this prevents digestive juices from backing up, so the bad news is, the chances of getting through the next eight months’ heartburn free are nearly zero.
 The good news is, you can minimise the symptoms by slowing down when you eat, so take your time!

 - Your uterus expands: Your uterus is getting bigger (no surprise there), but did you know that your womb will actually increase up to 1000 times its normal size during your pregnancy, so this is still very early days.

 - The amount of blood in your body increases: This has probably already happened, and isn’t something you’re likely to notice.
 Why is this happening?
 During these first few weeks of pregnancy, you’ll have an increased blood supply to your uterus (another reason why you need to wee so much!), breasts, kidneys and skin.